EnterpriseDB/tpa/docs/src/yum_repositories.md

 You can set `yum_repository_list: []` to not install any repositories (but things will break without an alternative source of EPEL packages).

-To configure a repository which does not have a repo RPM, you can use a [pre-deploy hook](tpaexec-hooks.md) to install the relevant files
+If you need to perform any special steps to configure repository access, you can use a [pre-deploy hook](tpaexec-hooks.md) to create the .repo file yourself:
-yourself:

 ```yaml
 - name: Define Example repository